Keaton-Hill/MyStegProgram/README.md

 Have fun!

-For windows, manually download the .bat file and place it inside the unzipped folder before running.
+For windows, also individually download python.bat and setup.bat.
+Run python.bat first then run the setup.bat and you should be good.

+To uninstall python go to WIN+R control and uninstall from programs